itsvivekghosh/automated-circuit-to-MAGIC-vlsi-using-eda-tool/README.md

 # Automated_Circuit_To_MAGIC_VLSI
-Project Name: Automated Circuit To MAGIC VLSI layout Using Open Source EDA Tools by IIT Guwahati.<br>
+__Project Name:__ Automated Circuit To MAGIC VLSI layout Using Open Source EDA Tools by IIT Guwahati.<br>
-This project aims to convert a circuit into its MAGIC Layout format using a circuit as an input.
+<i>This project aims to convert a circuit into its MAGIC Layout format using a circuit as an input. </i>

 <h5>MAGIC software is a open source EDA tool which is used for making layout of circuit. </h5>